 A router is responsible for connecting to the modem and creating a private virtual network that can be accessed by your various devices.
 In order to connect to the internet, you will first have to connect to a router.
 Most of the time this connection will be virtual.
 Antennas located inside the router create a local area network (LAN) and can host WiFi networks.
 However, there are some routers that require cable modems in order to create a connection with another device.

 The router itself doesn’t actually connect to the internet.
 Instead, it connects to the modem and transfers information either from the modem to a connected device or from the device into the modem.
-Along with creating and operating connection networks, routers also play an extremely important role in security
+Along with creating and operating connection networks, routers also play an extremely important role in security.

 They are essentially the first line of defense (a firewall) for your devices from outside malware or viruses.
 A modem will download or upload whatever information it is commanded to, but a router will act as a filter and attempt to protect you from cyber threats.